jekyc/wig/README.md

 optional arguments:
   -h, --help       show this help message and exit
+  -l INPUT_FILE    File with urls, one per line.
   -n STOP_AFTER    Stop after this amount of CMSs have been detected.
 Default:
                    1
   -a               Do not stop after the first CMS is detected